1. What Kinds of Searches Will the Archives Do?

 The Wisconsin Genealogical Resources in Other Repositories page provides information about other types of records and contact information for other repositories.

-5. Why Aren’t the Indexes or Actual Records on the Web?
+5. Why Aren’t the Vital Records on the Web?

 6. How Long Will It Take You to Respond to My Request?